wmacevoy/wmacevoy.github.io/se/docker.md

 It ain't a container if...

-* If hello world is over 1GB, it ain't a container.
+* If hello world is over 1GB, it ain’t a container.
-* If making a container means you can't run it on 98% of stacks, it ain't a container.
+* If making a container means you can’t run it on 98% of stacks, it ain’t a container.
-* If the typical directions for running containers does not work on your platfor, it ain't a container (platform).
+* If the typical directions for running containers does not work on your platform, it ain’t a container (platform).
-* If running your thing means turing stuff off for all the other things you do, it ain't a container (platform)
+* If running your thing means turning stuff off for all the other things you do, it ain’t a container (platform).

-Gently ask docker to focus on their original killer app idea: maintainable, composeable, lightweight linux containers.
+Gently ask docker to focus on their original killer app idea: maintainable, composable, lightweight linux containers.

 I know! — Warren MacEvoy